Taiwodave/movie_app_state_management_flutter/README.md

 All common functionality lives in `packages/core`.
 This includes a TMDB API wrapper, along with model classes with supporting serialization code where needed.

-The `persistence` folder contains a `DataStore` abstract class that is used by all apps, along with a concrete `SembastDataStore` class to read and write data to local storage with the underlying Sembast NoSQL database.
+The `persistence` folder contains a `DataStore` abstract class that is used by all apps, along with a concrete `SembastDataStore` class to read and write data to local storage (using Sembast as a NoSQL database).

 The `ui` folder contains all the custom widgets that are shared by all apps.
-These widgets **do not hold any business logic** and are designed to **show the app UI** and **expose callbacks** for the application code to plug into.
+These widgets **do not hold any business logic** and are designed to **show the app UI** and **expose callbacks** for the application code to plug into (much like the built-in Flutter widgets).

 All the logic lives inside the apps themselves.
 All apps have exactly the same folders: